kataho/sorted-tab-history/README.md

 #### Most Recently Activated

-The List of recently used items; very common rule of sorting.
+The list of recently used items.
+Commonly been seen around.

     SortRank:InternalSelect = -1
     SortRank:ExternalSelect = 1